 Members of the Resource support group include (in alphabetical order):

 - Ms Cherri Lightsey

 - Ms. Jossie Redmond

 Interesting Fact: Dr. Fox’s mother, Eva Mae Fox (maiden name Rice), was a native of Oktibbeha County He has an aunt Martha (at age 95 years) living in the county.
 Several of his cousins continue to live in that area as well.
 He and his siblings attended Mississippi State University and go back to Starkville often for family reunions.
 Also interestingly, Dr. Fox and his family grew up in the Mississippi Delta region (Clarksdale, MS/ Coahoma County).
 Clarksdale lies very near to Batesville, MS/Panola County.
 He traveled through Batesville as he and his family went to Oxford (Ole Miss Campus) throughout the 80’s.
 Dr. Fox often visits Batesville on his visit to his childhood home in Clarksdale and to visit family in Memphis, TN.
 Dr. Fox’s sister (Dr. Eugenia Fox), brother (Dr. Edwin Fox) and niece (Dr. Eva Ingram) have assisted on community activities in Panola County.

-The RURAL Study will kick-off in Oktibbeha County, Mississippi during late Fall 2021.
-The Study will also visit Panola County in late Spring 2022.
+The RURAL Study will kick-off in Oktibbeha County, Mississippi in 2022.
+The Study will also visit Panola County.

 To learn more about the participant experience in the RURAL Study, visit the Study Participants webpage.

 If you have any questions or comments, please call the RURAL Study – Mississippi State Core at (601) 815-5697 or email firstname.lastname@example.org